CenturyLinkCloud/PublicKB/Servers/building-coreos-server-cluster-on-the-centurylink-cloud.md

 }}}

 Overview
-<p><a href="https://coreos.com/" target="_blank">CoreOS</a>&nbsp;is a lightweight Linux-based operating system that is designed to run&nbsp;<a href="https://www.docker.io/" target="_blank">Docker</a>&nbsp;containers.
+<p><a href="https://coreos.com/">CoreOS</a>&nbsp;is a lightweight Linux-based operating system that is designed to run&nbsp;<a href="https://www.docker.io/">Docker</a>&nbsp;containers.
 CoreOS is not currently supported natively
   as a VM template within the CenturyLink Cloud Control Portal, however it can be installed by using a self-managed PXE/DHCP Server and a dedicated network.
 This is easy to set up using the blueprints that have been created to help with the provisioning of a CoreOS cluster.</p>
 <p><em>Note: These same instructions can be followed to setup a Panamax server in CenturyLink Cloud.
 Instead of the "CoreOS Server" blueprint, just use the "CoreOS Server with Panamax" blueprint below and all other steps are the same.
-For more information, you can reference the <a href="https://github.com/CenturyLinkLabs/panamax-ui/wiki/Installing-Panamax#centurylink-cloud" target="_blank">installation instructions on the Panamax support site</a>.</em>
+For more information, you can reference the <a href="https://github.com/CenturyLinkLabs/panamax-ui/wiki/Installing-Panamax#centurylink-cloud">installation instructions on the Panamax support site</a>.</em>
 </p>
 Basic Instructions
 <p>The basic steps are as follows, with further details below.</p>